ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 ---

 ##Deliverable 03 – Design Essay Webpage (50%)
-For the final we would like to you write an essay of no less than 1,500 words on one of the designers listed below.
+For the final we would like to you write an essay of **no less than 1,500 words** on one of the designers listed below.

 Your essay should be well planned and researched before you start writing.
 Take a look at a few of the designers in question to see which one you wish to cover.

-Your final essay should be in the form of a single page website suitably illustrated with photographs and images of the designers work.
-You may want to consider designing your essay in the style of the designer chosen or you may wish to use your own approach. **All** sources should be properly referenced one of our former IMD students [David Turner](https://davidturner.name/) created this very useful tool [ReferenceIt](https://referenceit.org) to help make the job easier.
+Your final essay should be in the form of a single page website, suitably illustrated with photographs and images of the designers work.
+You may want to consider designing your essay in the style of the designer chosen, or you may wish to use your own approach. **All** sources should be properly referenced; one of our former IMD students [David Turner](https://davidturner.name/) created this very useful tool [ReferenceIt](https://referenceit.org) to help make the job easier.

 Before taking your essay to the web you should submit it to Turnitin for a quick review of originality.
 I will run through this process in Week 08.